 The origin of critical pedagogy can be traced back to Paulo Freire, the Brazilian educator and philosopher, whose theories have had a profound effect on the way education is perceived.
 Freire perceived systems of education as a means used by the dominant culture to propagate and establish their worldviews on subordinate groups.
 Through his concepts of the “pedagogy of oppression” and the “pedagogy of liberation”, he sought a way to liberate the farmers of Brazil, and give them the weapons to fight and defeat domination.
 In his book Reading the Word and the World he says, “One has to respect the levels of understanding that those becoming educated have of their own reality.
 To impose on them one’s own understanding in the name of their liberation is to accept authoritarian solutions as ways of freedom” (Freire, 2005, p.
 27).

-In his widely acclaimed The Pedagogy of Oppression, Freire critiques the existing system of education as a “banking system” where it is presumed that:
+In his widely acclaimed Pedagogy of the Oppressed, Freire critiques the existing system of education as a “banking system” where it is presumed that:

 students come to the learning experience with empty heads into which the teacher must make deposits … if the students come with any other prior knowledge, it is necessary under the banking system to replace this, as one might replace false currency, so that legitimate knowledge can be deposited.
 (Ward, 2013, n.p.)